-Implantation spotting often involves only a very tiny amount of blood — in fact, you might have it but totally miss it.
+Early pregnancy spotting looks like only a very tiny amount of blood — in fact, you might have it but totally miss it.

 How many days does implantation bleeding last?

-But you know your own body and what’s normal for you.
-If you have bleeding that is unusually heavy or painful, or lasts for longer than usual, get in touch with your healthcare provider.
+Note: if you have bleeding that is unusually heavy or painful or lasts longer than usual, get in touch with your healthcare provider.